DinoLizer: Separating VAE and Diffusion Artifacts in Generative Inpainting Localization: Conclusion

 \section{Conclusion}

-Our work introduces a novel framework that utilizes the versatile DINO family of Vision Transformers to localize generated image regions with state-of-the-art performance across multiple benchmarks.
-The methodology fundamentally addresses the semantic challenge in inpainting forgeries by explicitly modeling auto-encoded regions as semantically preserved, thereby avoiding semantic biases that are detrimental to localization systems.
-The solution demonstrates computational efficiency: by leveraging DINO's patch tokens and employing a sliding window approach, we maintain operations that require only a single GPU for both training and inference, even with large images.
-Furthermore, our comprehensive data augmentation strategy ensures robust performance against typical image post-processing operations, including noise addition, resizing, and JPEG (double) compression.
-This resilience is particularly valuable considering the varied processing pipelines that forgeries may undergo before analysis.
-Importantly, this framework shows strong potential for adaptation to future vision transformer architectures.
-Its success with both DINOv2 and the emerging DINOv3 suggests that this methodology can scale alongside advancements in generative models.
+We propose a novel framework that leverages the versatile DINO family of Vision Transformers to localize generated image regions, achieving state-of-the-art performance across multiple benchmarks.
+Additionally, we introduce a new dataset, \textbf{FOSSIL}, which incorporates contemporary generative inpainting methods, such as Flux Kontex and Qwen Edit Image, providing a more challenging evaluation scenario for existing detectors.

+Our methodology addresses the localization challenge in inpainting forgeries by explicitly modeling auto-encoded regions as a distinct class alongside real and inpainted areas.
+By employing Low-Rank Adaptation, we are able to fine-tune the model with only 2.4M trainable parameters while maintaining state-of-the-art performance.
+The proposed solution is highly computationally efficient: by leveraging DINO's patch tokens and a sliding window approach, both training and inference can be performed on a single GPU, even for large images.
+Furthermore, our comprehensive data augmentation strategy ensures robustness against common image post-processing operations, most notably JPEG (double) compression.
+This resilience is particularly valuable given the diverse processing pipelines that forgeries often undergo before analysis.